Terradue/roi-pac-builder/README.md

 ./packager.sh
 ```

-* Install the produced RPM package:
+* Install the RPM package with:

 ```
 sudo yum localinstall ~/roi_pac/target/rpm/roi_pac/RPMS/x86_64/roi_pac-3.0.1-1.x86_64.rpm
 ```

-* Install and test the ROI_PAC Application using the instructions provided in https://github.com/geohazards-tep/dcs-insar-roipac
+* Install and test the ROI_PAC Application using the instructions provided in https://github.com/geohazards-tep/dcs-insar-roipac.

 To learn more and find information go to: